-Rs.
+Not Available at present - Rs.
 220.00Celeriac, also called turnip-rooted celery or knob celery, is a variety of celery cultivated for its edible roots.
 It is sometimes called celery root.
 Beautiful in soup, sliced into salads or as a mash after roasting.
 Try it in big-flavoured, slow-cook dishes, or in its classic form, and as they do in France, as a remoulade.

 Rs.
 170.00Kirby cucumbers are usually short and always bumpy.
 Kirbys are nice and crunchy for eating raw, and are eaten with the dark green skin.
 They are flavourful enough to be perfect for pickling too.